-I was hesitant on this for years.
-I worked hard to get everything in order, procedures down and keep systems running 24/7.
+I was hesitant about this for years.
+I worked hard to get everything in order, procedures down, and keep systems running 24/7.

 BUT as responsibilities grew it reached a point where productivity was down.
 New projects were slow to roll out.

 To resolve this, I learned that it was OK to delegate tasks outside of my team.

 Here are a few tasks that I delegated:

 - Account setups and removal